 At the motel, the French brothers saw their mission as “more of a restoration project than anything,” their research leading them to take the western kitsch they found at the motel — horse shoes and western bedspreads — and to scale it back, opting for a simpler take, a more “modest, clean desert experience.”
 These days, you can stay in the same room (#9) where Gene Autry played cards all night, now restored with the original red concrete floor.

 But it’s not just the motel.
-The ghosts of Pioneertown past are everywhere, and they’re all coming back to life.
+The ghosts of Pioneertown past are everywhere, and they’re all beginning to come back to life.
 The Frenches are helping to reopen the Red Dog Saloon, where actors once drank beer on their horses, and recent construction has the town buzzing with optimism they’ll soon get their bowling alley back.
 Kenneth Gentry, meanwhile, recognizing the momentum of his small town, is exploring how to bring crucial amenities — say, a general store — to the population without affecting its character.
 You can see his plans for the ambitious Pioneertown Preservation Park, here.

 Without a doubt, water is still a limiting factor.
 But in 2019, the state finally put a new pipeline in place, paving the way for what local papers quoted as “some new construction, but not too much.”
 At this point, that’s probably a good thing.
 Overdevelopment would not be a desired outcome for a place that trades on the independent, pioneering nature of the Old West.

 As far as the founder’s intentions, we asked Kenneth Gentry how the place today lives up to the vision.